jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

 When you’re stressed out or overwhelmed, you produce too much norepinephrine, making it difficult to focus.
 On the other end of the spectrum, when you’re feeling lazy or lethargic, you don’t produce enough, making it difficult to focus.

-An optimal amount of production leads to optimal focus.[&nbsp;This is accomplished by deep breathing](https://www.sciencedaily.com/releases/2018/05/180510101254.htm){: target="_blank" rel="noopener noreferrer"}​
+An optimal amount of production leads to optimal focus.[This is accomplished by deep breathing](https://www.sciencedaily.com/releases/2018/05/180510101254.htm){: target="_blank" rel="noopener noreferrer"}​

 The research shows for the first time that breathing—an essential element of meditation and mindfulness practices—directly affects the levels of a natural chemical messenger in the brain called noradrenaline.
 This chemical messenger is released when we are challenged, curious, exercised, focused, or emotionally aroused, and, if produced at the right levels, helps the brain grow new connections, like a brain fertilizer.